Analysis of the Anderson operator: Construction of the Anderson operator

+where $\xi$ stands for a space white noise and $\Delta$ is the non-positive Laplace-Beltrami operator associated with the Riemannian metric on $\mcS$.
+One can construct $\xi$ as a random series

+where the $f_n$ are the eigenfunctions of $\Delta$ and the $\gamma_n$ are a family of independent centered Gaussian random variables with unit variance -- this goes back to Paley and Zygmund with Fourier series \cite{PaleyZygmund30,PaleyZygmund32}.
+The main difficulty of the construction of $H$ lies in the roughness of the noise, and its construction in two dimensions involves a renormalization procedure.

-A reader already familiar with one of the previous constructions of the Anderson operator \cite{AllezChouk, Labbe, GUZ, Mouzard} may skip this section and keep in mind that we construct the resolvent of this operator as a meromorphic function defined on all of $\bbC$.
+We construct the unbounded operator $H$ on $L^2(\mcS)$ by its resolvent map $R_H(z)$ as a meromorphic function of $z$ with values in operators.
+A reader already familiar with one of the previous constructions of the Anderson operator \cite{AllezChouk, Labbe, GUZ, Mouzard} may skip this section and keep in mind that our point of view is to construct the resolvent of this operator as a meromorphic function on $\bbC$.
+This is in the spirit of the original construction by Allez and Chouk \cite{AllezChouk} where they consider the resolvent on $[z_0,+\infty)\subset\IC$ for $z_0=z_0(\xi)>0$ large enough.
+Given an operator $A$, denote its resolvent as